jennyfisher/SENEX-IDL/README.md

       merge_10m_0.3125x0.25/ -- merged aircraft data averaged to GEOS-Chem resolution

 These data are not included here as they are not currently publicly released.

+A minor change is made by lei here to test GitHub.